-- In a medium-size mixing bowl whisk together the mayonnaise, sour cream, honey, vinegar and lemon pepper until combined.
+- In a medium-size mixing bowl whisk together the mayonnaise, sour cream, honey, vinegar, lemon pepper and salt until combined.

-- Add the walnut, chicken, celery, apples, grapes and raisins.
+- Add the walnuts, chicken, celery, apples, grapes and raisins.
 Toss until coated.

 - Chill in an airtight container for up to 2 hours.
 Serve on lettuce leaves.